DNA in a genealogy database and a used napkin link suspect to Michella Welch murder

 “The first time I met him and shook his hand, he made my skin crawl and my creep-o-meter went into the red,” she said Friday.
 “I had to wipe my hand off, it felt that creepy.”

-Detectives believe Welch returned to the park before her sisters and went looking for them.
+Detectives believe she returned to the park before her sisters and went looking for them.

-Witnesses saw her talking to a man pointing down a trail into the gulch.
+Witnesses saw her talking to a man pointing down a trail into a gulch.

-A search dog found Welch’s body that night near a makeshift fire pit in a gulch, about a quarter mile from the play area.
+A search dog found Welch’s body that night near a makeshift fire pit in the gulch, about a quarter mile from the play area.

 She’d been sexually assaulted and killed by a cut to the neck and blunt force trauma to the head.

-Five months later, 13-year-old Jennifer Bastian was killed in another North End park.
+Five months later, a second young girl was killed in another North End park.

-Investigators initially believed the girls were killed by the same man due to the similarities in age, physical appearance and close proximity of attacks.
+Investigators initially believed the same man killed both girls because of the physical appearance and close proximity of attacks.

 But in 2013, a cold case detective noticed a piece of evidence found near Bastian’s body had not been tested for DNA, so he sent it in.